-On April 4, 2017, the City announced that a tentative settlement had been reached with regard to a retiree healthcare matter.
-This settlement agreement must be approved by various parties, including the City Council, Federal District Court, and IRS, among others.
-If fully approved, the settlement agreement would provide healthcare funding via the creation of a VEBA by utilizing certain overfunded assets from this System; therefore, if the changes are approved by all required parties, the funded status of the System would decline.
-The System is currently significantly overfunded.
+On April 4, 2017, the City announced that a tentative settlement had been reached with regard to the retiree healthcare matter.
+On November 19, 2018, the federal judge in the case approved the tentative settlement.
+This settlement agreement must yet be approved by various parties, including the Michigan Association of Public Employees (MAPE) and the Internal Revenue Service (IRS) among others.
+If fully approved by all parties, the settlement agreement would provide healthcare funding via the creation of a volunteer employees' beneficiary association (VEBA) by utilizing certain overfunded assets from this System; therefore, if the changes are approved by all required parties, the funded status of the System would decline.
+On November 26, 2019, the City Council approved and authorized execution of the VEBA documents and authorized submission to the IRS of the GERS Termination Amendment, the proposed Reestablished GERS, and request for a private letter ruling (the "IRS submission").
+The IRS submission has not been made as of the date of this report.